Getting off at Dekalb, not riding the train all the way in to Manhattan, gave Arthur Wobach the sense he hadn't quite made it in New York.

 "I'm not sure.
 I guess I wanted to see what it was like.
 Why are you here?"

 "Why am I here?
 Okay, fair enough.
 I ask you about you and you ask me about me.
 Okay, well, Arthur, I'm a social activist.
 I care deeply about the homeless and the environment."

 "Cool?
-We'll, pardon me if I tell you that I find that slightly offensive.
+We'll, pardon me if I tell you I find that slightly offensive.
 I mean, I wouldn't call any of it cool.
 It's more of a cause.
 Saving the homeless and the environment.
 I'm a social activist.
-I feel very strongly that humanity should stop polluting its environment and that everyone should have a home."
+I feel very strongly that humanity should stop polluting its environment and everyone should have a home."

 "Yeah, like what have you done lately?"